NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

     --max-lit-image-mosaic max_lit.tif --image-threshold 0.005     \
     --lit-blend-length 25 --shadow-blend-length 5                  \
     --min-blend-size 100 --weight-blur-sigma 5                     \
-    --output-dem sfs_blend.tif --sfs-mask sfs_mask.tif
+    --output-dem sfs_blend.tif --output-weight sfs_weight.tif

 Here, the inputs are the LOLA and SfS DEMs, the maximally lit mosaic provided as before, the shadow threshold (the same value as in invoking SfS should be used).
-The outputs are the blended DEM as described earlier, and the mask which tells where each pixel came from.
-See this tool's :ref:`manual page <sfs_blend>` for more details.
+The outputs are the blended DEM as described earlier, and the weight which tells how much the SfS DEM contributed to the blended DEM.
+See this tool's :ref:`manual page
+<sfs_blend>` for more details.

 The error in the SfS DEM (before or after the blending with LOLA) can be estimated as::